 Please plan your shooting excursion carefully so that you can select a destination that will not endanger Forestry employees, contractors or other forest visitors or find you shooting into private property.
 Use this blog and the Oregon Department of Forestry Recreation Website to help choose your shooting location by taking the time to learn about where roads, trails and recreation facilities are located.

-The Camp Five Pit & Rock Creek Ridge Pit are both CLOSED public use.
+The Rock Creek Ridge Pit is CLOSED public use.

 This closure is in effect to ensure the safety of the people working on the active timber sale and road building projects in the woods surrounding these sites.